recoilme/slowpoke/README.md

 All methods are thread safe.
 See tests for examples.

-**Set** store val and key with sync at end
+**Set**
-// File - may be existing file or new
+store val and key with sync at end

-// If path to file contains dirs - dirs will be created
+File - may be existing file or new
-// If val is nil - will store only key
+If path to file contains dirs - dirs will be created If val is nil - will store only key

 **Get** return value by key or nil and error
 // Get will open Db if it closed
 // return error if any

-**Keys*** return keys in ascending  or descending order (false - descending,true - ascending)
+**Keys** return keys in ascending  or descending order (false - descending,true - ascending)
 // if limit == 0 return all keys
 // if offset>0 - skip offset records
 // If from not nil - return keys after from (from not included)